-When a victim of sexual assault comes forward, there can be many steps on the road to justice and healing.
+When a victim of sexual assault, domestic violence, or stalking comes forward, there are many steps on the road to justice and healing.
 We honor the dedicated professionals who work tirelessly to ensure survivors receive skillful and compassionate responses each step of the way.

 CHAMPIONS OF CHANGE